-All undergraduate education students are required to register for SPE 310, The Exceptional Child in the Regular Classroom.
+All undergraduate education students are required to register for SPE 310, The Exceptional Child in the Regular Classroom, or SPE 376, Survey of Exceptionalities.

 LABORATORY EXPERIENCES PROGRAM

 The Laboratory Experiences Program provides sequential opportunities for education students to participate in learning activities in a variety of school and community settings.